 Ah, the best thing is the guy who sets up a vault where you can store all the spare items you find.
 Standard practice for me, whenever I recruited somebody new, was to strip them of all their assets and add their items to the vault, and from there redistribute them to those that needed them: Communism at its purest.

 Some recruits are merchants or blacksmiths, and they set up their shops in your castle.
 Though as far as I could tell they were still making the same profit margins as when they were in the city.
 What about helping the war effort?
 Mate’s rates?
 Don’t make me show you the vault, you robbing bastards!

 Oh, but I absolutely must tell you about the guy who builds a communal bath in your castle!
 And you take your squad and have them just sit there, doing nothing.
 And you sit there, looking at your screen, watching them sit there.
 You can find antiques and paintings in the world dropped by enemies and hang them up in the bath rather than selling them.
 None of this has any material benefit to you in-game.

 I sat in there, watching the steam, a partition segregating the male and female members of my force, and suddenly felt bad that I had just one woman on my team, and she was sitting in there alone, nobody for company.

 And that’s how it happened.
 That’s how I played Suikoden for 25 out of 25 hours and finished the blasted thing.
-Because in spite of an average battle system, an average storyline, with averager writing, everyone likes collecting things.
+Because in spite of an average battle system, with an average storyline and averager writing, everyone likes collecting things.
 And like how it’s not good enough to just collect things, you have to put them all on show, presented neatly in a polished display case.
 That was Shining Castle to me: a display case for my collection.

 Imagine Pokemon.
 Now imagine you can talk to the monsters.
 Oh, and the music IS good.
 Summary: 25/25 – getting too old for sword and sorcery, I just want to sit in a steam bath and look at a vase.